Halke1986/starsector-ai-tweaks/README.md

 Other deficiencies are backing off too far from the attacked target and loosing it from weapons range and poor flux management.

-AI Tweaks fixes all of the above and turns Invictus into a truly overpowerd - unbalanced even - brick of a ship.
+AI Tweaks fixes all of the above and turns Invictus into a truly overpowered - unbalanced even - brick of a ship.

 Invictus aiming hardpoint weapons with the entire ship, note the aim is not centered at the target: